Writing at Dobwalls Primary School

 - High-quality, accessible texts, as a stimulus, for all units of writing.

-- Marking that will develop children’s knowledge, skills and understanding to give them time to edit and improve
+- Marking that will develop children’s knowledge, skills and understanding, giving them time to edit and improve

 - Personalised, inclusive targets that will challenge children: known as target cards in Year 2 and catch-me cards in Years 3-6.